 - 10.5.
-If the income from an Income Contract (e.g. a traded service) is intended to be or become profitable or be commercial in nature, advice must be obtained from the Head of Legal Services Solicitor to the Council. - 10.6.
-If an Income Contract has any potential to distort the relevant market (e.g. service provision at below market rate costs) advice must be obtained from the Head of Legal Services Solicitor to the Council.
+If an Income Contract is intended to be or become profitable or be commercial in nature, advice must be obtained from the Solicitor to the Council. - 10.6.
+If an Income Contract has any potential to distort the relevant market-advice must be obtained from the Solicitor to the Council.